 The short answer is yes, they will lose most of their income.
-When your spouse enters a nursing home that is paid for by Medicaid, he or she is only able to keep a small portion of their monthly income.
-This is called a Personal Needs Allowance (PNA), and can be used on anything your spouse wishes, such as salon services, magazines, hygiene products, and clothing.
+When your spouse enters a nursing home that is paid for by Medicaid, he or she is only able to keep a small part of their monthly income.
+This is called a Personal Needs Allowance (PNA).
+It can be used on anything your spouse wishes, such as salon services, magazines, hygiene products, and clothing.

 There is one exception to this rule.
-If, you, as the healthy spouse have income that falls below the Minimum Maintenance Needs Allowance (see question above) for your state, or are determined to be entitled to a higher spousal allowance based on shelter costs, a portion of your institutionalized spouse’s income can be transferred to you.
+If you, as the healthy spouse, have income that falls below the Minimum Maintenance Needs Allowance (see question above) for your state, or are determined to be entitled to a higher spousal allowance based on shelter costs, a portion of your institutionalized spouse’s income can be transferred to you.

-Independent Retirement Accounts (IRA’s) and 401K’s are a little bit trickier.
+Independent Retirement Accounts (IRAs) and 401Ks are a little bit trickier.
 For example, there are approximately 20 states that allow a community spouse’s 401K or IRA to be exempt, given the asset is fully owned by him or her.

 The Spousal Impoverishment Law has been put into effect to protect you, the healthy spouse, from becoming “impoverished” by allowing you to keep a certain portion of your and your spouse’s combined, non-exempt assets.
 Briefly, what happens is that all countable assets are added up and the state Medicaid agency decides how much you can keep of the combined assets.
 This is called the Community Spouse Resource Allowance (CSRA).
-A minimum and maximum CSRA is set by the federal government, which as of January 2019, ranges from $25,284 to $126,420.
+A minimum and maximum CSRA is set by the federal government, which, as of January 2024, ranges from $30,828 to $154,140.
 The CSRA varies by state, with each state choosing the amount within the federally provided range.
 For instance, Illinois sets the CSRA at $129,084.

 Yes, your spouse can keep a minimal amount of assets.
 This figure varies by state, but in most states, the spouse entering the nursing home can keep $2,000 in assets.

 You can put money into non-exempt assets, such as paying for home modifications / renovations, vehicle modifications, or purchasing an irrevocable funeral trust.
 You can also pay off debt, such as your mortgage loan or credit cards.
-In addition, you could purchase an annuity, which takes countable assets and transforms them into non-countable income.
+In addition, you could purchase an annuity.
+This takes countable assets and transforms them into non-countable income.

-Professional Medicaid planners provide a wide variety of assistance, from helping with the Medicaid application paperwork to re-structuring finances to ensure eligibility.
-The rules of Medicaid eligibility are complex, state-specific, ever-changing, and the eligibility requirements differ for a single individual versus a married couple.
+Professional Medicaid planners provide a wide variety of assistance, from helping with the Medicaid application paperwork to restructuring finances to ensure eligibility.
+The rules of Medicaid eligibility are complex, state-specific and ever-changing.
+And the eligibility requirements differ for a single individual versus a married couple.
 The application process can be exceptionally complex when only one spouse of a married couple is applying for long-term Medicaid.
 Applications can be further complicated when one spouse is receiving veterans’ benefits.